antmicro/kenning/docs/source/kenning-development.md

             'default': False
         },
         'dataset_percentage': {
-            'description': 'Tells how much data from dataset (from 0.0 to 1.0) will be used for calibration dataset',  # noqa: E501
+            'description': 'Tells how much data from dataset (from 0.0 to ' '1.0) will be used for calibration dataset', 'type': float,
-            'type': float,
             'default': 0.25
         }